postmanlabs/postman-runtime/README.md

             https: new https.Agent({ keepAlive: true })
         },

+        // Any options/helpers for auth flows
+        authorizer: {
             // helper to refresh oauth2 tokens during execution
             refreshTokenHelper: {
                 timeout: 30000, // timeout for the refresh token request in ms, defaults to 30000 ms
                 refreshToken: async function (authId) {
                     // resolves with the refreshed token, rejects if the refresh fails },
                 cancelRefresh: async function (error) {
                     // a function to cancel the refresh token request when we hit timeout }
+            }
         }
     },